Julian Sands' official cause of death released months after actor disappeared while hiking - ExBulletin

 Authorities resumed the search for Sands in June, but many parts of the mountain remained “inaccessible due to extreme alpine conditions”, according to police.

 Sands is known for his roles in ‘The Killing Fields’, ‘A Room With A View’, ‘Leaving Las Vegas’ and ‘Warlock’.
-He also appeared in “Ocean 13”, “The Girl with the Dragon Tattoo”, “Arachnophobia”, “Boxing Helena” and “Medallion”.
+He also appeared in “Ocean’s 13”, “The Girl With the Dragon Tattoo”, “Arachnophobia”, “Boxing Helena”, and “Medallion”.

-WATCH: KEVIN RYAN REMEMBERS FIRST TIME MEETING JULIAN SANDS AND HOW THE ACTOR INTRODUCED HIM AT MOUNT BALDY

 At the time of his death, Sands had six projects in the works, according to IMDb.